rogers0/debian-kernel-cross/README.md

 # debian-kernel-cross
-Cross compile Debian kernel in chroot environment, start from armel for jessie
+Cross compile Debian kernel in chroot environment, start from armel for stretch/sid

 ----